 Stories of romantic love surround the history of both the Western celebration of romance as well its Eastern counterparts.
-Valentine’s Day originated as a Christian holiday honoring Saint Valentine, while the Chinese day of love, called the Qixi Festival, celebrates the annual meeting of the Cowherd and Weaver girl in Chinese mythology.
+Valentine’s Day originated as a Christian holiday honoring Saint Valentine.
+While the Chinese day of love, known as the Qixi Festival, celebrates the annual meeting of the Cowherd and Weaver girl in Chinese mythology.
 In the article below, we will highlight the origin stories of these two celebrations of romance and love.

 七夕节 (Evening of the Seventh) Qixi Festival

-The story of the Evening of the Seventh is based on a myth from the romantic legend “the Cowherd and the Weaver Girl” that originated during the Han dynasty.
-Also, celebrated as the Tanabata festival in Japan, and the Chilseok festival in Korea.
+The Evening of the Seventh is based on a myth from the romantic legend “the Cowherd and the Weaver Girl” dating back to the Han dynasty.
+Also, celebrated as the Tanabata festival in Japan and the Chilseok festival in Korea.

 According to legend, the seventh daughter of the Goddess of Heaven, Zhinü ( 织女/ 織女, symbolizing the star Vega in the Lyra constellation), bored of her life above the clouds, would escape from heaven seeking adventure.
-Once she arrived on Earth, she met a cowherd, Niulang (牛郎, symbolizing the star Altair in the Aquila constellation), tending to his sheep; the two locked eyes, and instantly fell in love.
+When she arrived on Earth, she met a cowherd, Niulang (牛郎, symbolizing the star Altair in the Aquila constellation), tending to his sheep.
+The two met and instantly fell in love.

 The Goddess of Heaven, looking down, was furious to find her daughter in love with a mere mortal.
 She forbade the lovers from ever meeting again.
 The Goddess separated Zhinü and Niulang by banishing the two lovers to opposite sides of the Milky Way.